nens/threedi-docs/source/f_problem_solving.rst

 Modeller Interface
 ---------------------

-- The toolbox does currently not work properly for QGIS 3.22.
-You cannot edit your schematisations.
-Please use QGIS 3.16 for now if you have this issue or use the Modeller Interface.

 - The Modeller Interface and the plugins have trouble installing if there is already a previous version installed because of old dependencies.
 Please remove (before installing a new version) the folder '{user profile} \ python' alle folders instead of 'expressions', 'plugins' and 'share'.  (e.g. the error 'sqlalchemy' might indicate this is the case)

 - If you have an older version of the MI (e.g. based on QGIS 3.10), you should remove it via *Windows Apps & Features*, to avoid any conflicts.

 - When using the sideview-tool in the QGIS-plugin, the length of the side view profile of pipes in the graph can be different than the actual length of the pipe.
 This is due to a projection conversion error in QGIS and does not affect 3Di calculations.

-- We receive comments that buttons are too big and some screens are too small.
-We will fix this in the next release.

 - A schematisation that is uploaded via the MI without processing will appear falsely in the management pages as 'not valid'.
 If you upload the schematisation again with processing, the model will be generated.